Academic Catalog

 Repeatability: Not Repeatable

-Selected fiction written between 1950 and the present, with emphasis on English, Canadian, and international works in translation.
-Students are introduced to various thematic and stylistic trends in contemporary fiction; use of current scientific discoveries, historical theories, religious and cultural developments.
+Selected fiction written between 1950 and the present, with emphasis on literature in translation.
+Students are introduced to various thematic and stylistic trends in contemporary multicultural fiction within the contexts of contemporaneous scientific discoveries, historical, religious, and cultural developments; as well as multiple theories of identity and power.

 ENGL 16 • INTRODUCTION TO LITERATURE